Random networks with sublinear preferential attachment: The giant component: The giant component

 \section{The giant component}

-This section provides two crucial tools: A tool to obtain global results from our local approximations of neighbourhoods given by the `sprinkling' argument in Proposition~\ref{sprinkling}, and an a priori lower bound on the size of the connected components of the oldest vertices in the system given in Lemma~\ref{initial}.
-We follow the convention that a sequence of events depending on the index~$N$ holds \emph{with high probability} if the probability of these events goes to one as $N\uparrow\infty$.
+This section provides two crucial tools: a tool to obtain global results from our local approximations of neighborhoods given by the ``sprinkling'' argument in\vadjust{\goodbreak} Proposition~\ref{sprinkling}, and an a priori lower bound on the size of the connected components of the oldest vertices in the system given in Lem\-ma~\ref{initial}.
+We follow the convention that a sequence of events depending on the index $N$ holds \textit{with high probability} if the probability of these events goes to one as $N\uparrow\infty$. \begin{prop}[(Sprinkling argument)] Let $\eps\in(0,f(0))$, $\kappa>0$, and $\bar f(k)= f(k)-\eps$ for integers $k\geq0$.
+Suppose that $(c_N)_{N\in\IN}$ is a sequence of integers with